 Springtime erupts with stunning beauty creating a sea of yellow in Daffodil Glade or Winter to see the annual Illumination of the trees

-Muir Woods National Monument is a must-visit if you are in the area.
+Muir Woods National Monument is a must-visit destination if you are in the area.
 It’s a 30-minute drive from San Francisco.

 It’s a magical place, but it’s also heavily crowded.
 Due to the close location of the urban area, only 12 miles from the Golden Gate Bridge the park is overrun from spring to fall.
 First of all, avoid weekends and go mid-week if possible.
 Rainy, foggy or cold days are less crowded as well.
 To avoid the crowds during the day get there very early.
 The park is open from 8 a.m. until sunset.
 Be there at about 7:30.
 The visitor center opens at 9 a.m.
 You could also park on Muir Woods Road in the early morning.
 If you go in summer, we recommend taking the Muir Woods Shuttle.
 Quote from a Park Ranger: "It takes away all the worries and headaches of driving and parking."
 Shuttle information

 In September and October, many school classes visit the National Monument.
-Winter is less busy but consider it’s the wet season with most of the annual 40 inches / 1016 mm precipitation.
+Winter is less busy but consider it’s the wet season with most of the annual 40 inches / 1016 mm of precipitation.

 To me, the highlight of the area is the two-hundred-year-old tree (which is quickly on its way to being three-hundred).